Burnout &

 Can therapy help me decide whether to stay in my job or make a change?

 Absolutely.
 Burnout often creates decision fatigue.
-Together we look at what is sustainable, what is harming your well-being, and what changes are realistic.
-Some clients choose to redesign their current role, others transition into new work, and others set stronger boundaries.
-The goal is to help you make grounded, informed decisions instead of reacting from exhaustion or pressure.
+We explore what is sustainable, what is harming your well-being, and what changes are realistic.
+Some clients redesign their roles, others transition, and others focus on strengthening boundaries.
+The goal is grounded decision-making rather than reactive choices driven by exhaustion.

 What if my job is demanding and I can’t slow down?

-Many people dealing with burnout work in high-pressure environments where slowing down feels impossible.
-Therapy focuses on practical ways to support your nervous system, reduce internal pressure, and set limits that do not jeopardize performance.
-We work at a pace that respects your professional responsibilities and the realities of your role.
+Many people experience burnout in work environments where slowing down feels impossible.
+Therapy focuses on practical strategies to support your nervous system, reduce internal pressure, and set limits without jeopardizing performance.
+We work within the realities of your role, not against them.

 Will therapy help if I’ve been burned out for a long time?